IceHe/blog/source/_posts/mac_shortcuts.md

 # Mac OS X

-Some of the keys above can be modified in `System Preference → Keyboard`.
+Some of the keys below can be modified in `System Preference → Keyboard`.
+Some are default in operating system.
+Some are modified by App [Karabiner](#Karabiner).

 - Power